colonyos/documentation/content/colonies-cli.rst

     | b9508fb7e12bf1a4c9bd27b2a8d4193a9652e53983a79d016360f17a540658c8 | helloworld |      |        | 2023-11-29 22:36:04 | helloworld-executor |
     +------------------------------------------------------------------+------------+------+--------+---------------------+---------------------+

-Get info about a Process
+Get info about a process
 -------------------------

 .. code-block:: console